RendijsSmukulis/codevoid.io/content/wip-serverless-reddit-crawler-python-lambda.md

 Status: draft

 Amazon recently announced Python 3.6 support for AWS Lambda, so this is a good time to explore what we can build with this.
-I decided to use Lambdas to create a data pipeline that can be used for crawling top posts from a given Reddit subreddit, and store any linked images into S3 as a demonstration.
+I decided to use a few different Lambdas to create a data pipeline that can be used for crawling top posts from a given Reddit subreddit, and store any linked images into S3 as a demonstration.
 Because how better to explore new tech than by downloading hundreds of cat pictures from Reddit?
-Better yet if we don't have to host a single server to achieve this.
+Even better if we can do this in an entirely serverless manner.

 Pic here:
 1. AWS Lambda